By Pushkala A and Stephen Nellis

-Microsoft's Windows OEM revenue, a measure of the company's license revenue from computer makers such as Dell Technologies and HP Inc, rose 5 percent.
+Microsoft's Windows OEM revenue, a measure of the company's licence revenue from computer makers such as Dell Technologies and HP Inc (HPQ.N), rose 5 percent.
 Dell, in particular, reported strong increases in computer sales driven by high-end laptops.

 Revenue from the unit that Microsoft calls "Intelligent Cloud," which includes server products and the company's flagship cloud computing platform, Azure, jumped about 11 percent to $6.76 billion in the quarter.

 Azure revenue soared 93 percent in the quarter.
-The service competes with Amazon.com Inc's Amazon Web Services, the market leader in cloud infrastructure, as well as offerings from Alphabet Inc's Google, IBM and Oracle Corp.
+The service competes with Amazon.com Inc's (AMZN.O) Amazon Web Services, the market leader in cloud infrastructure, as well as offerings from Alphabet Inc's (GOOGL.O) Google, IBM (IBM.N) and Oracle Corp (ORCL.N).